z-open-data/ims-performance-analyzer-elastic/imspa-docker-elastic/readme.md

 [Docker](https://www.docker.com/products/overview) is the only prerequisite.

-Download and install Docker for your platform.
+Download and install Docker for your platform ([guide for setting up Docker Desktop for Windows with WSL 2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)).

-Execute `copy_objects.sh` script to copy all necessary objects to coresponding folders:
+Execute `copy_objects.sh` script to copy all necessary objects to corresponding folders:

 ```sh
 bash copy_objects.sh